JRGNaN/DS_portfolio/README.md

 ### Random Forest: Top-Selling Shops
 _Code_: [ML_S_Ensemble_Random_Forest_Classifier_Top-Selling_Shops.ipynb](/ML_Supervised/RandomForest/)
 _Description_: using a Random Forest, a kind of Ensemble model, top-selling shops were grouped according to their profile as determined by population, shop and product variables.

+### Ensemble: Binary Classification
+_Code_:
+_Description_: a binary classification problem is posed to be solved with ensemble algorithms such as VotingClassifier, StackingClassifier, BaggingClassifier and AdaBoostClassifier.
+Using as simple predictors or weak learners, SVM, decision tree and logistic regression.

 ## About me